kirk7183/Calculator/README.md

 # Calculator

-Simple calculator workin in Vue 3 with Composition API
+Simple calculator working in Vue 3 with Composition API